berkas1/toastmasters_mi/README.md

 - links to social networks

-It aims to provide simple way for everyone to invite someone to club meeting without sending any mails or links to Easyspeak.
+It aims to provide simple way for everyone to invite someone to club meeting without sending any e-mails or links to Easyspeak.

 ### How does it work?